The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: The emergence of mathematical statistics in France

-As Bunle mentions, in 1924-1925, Borel asked Darmois to replace him.
 George Darmois was born on 24 June 1888 in Eply near Nancy.
 In 1906, he entered the \'Ecole Normale Sup\'erieure.
 Under Darboux's influence, in 1911 he began a doctorate on a subject mixing geometry and analysis.
-It concerned the study of partial differentials equations arising from geometry.
-The title of the thesis is \textit{About the algebraic curves with constant torsion}.
+It concerned the study of partial differential equations arising from geometry.
+The title of his thesis was \textit{About algebraic curves with constant torsion}.
 However, due to the First World War, Darmois defended his thesis only on 26 February 1921.
-Nevertheless, the War had some other and more important influence on Darmois' scientific evolution than just delaying his defending of thesis.
-During the War, he had worked on two military problems, one about sound ranging and the other about ballistics.
-He declared how these studies had played a decisive role ( \cite{Darmois1955})
+Nevertheless, the War had other, more important influences on his scientific evolution.
+During the War, Darmois had worked on two military problems, one about sound ranging and the other about ballistics.
+He described how these studies had played a decisive role (\cite{Darmois1955}):

 \begin{quote} The war of 1914-1918, having oriented me towards ballistics and shooting problems, and then towards location by sound and the problems of measuring and of wave propagation, had deeply inflected my spirit towards mathematical physics and the calculus of probability\footnote{La guerre de 1914-1918, en m'orientant vers la balistique et les probl\`emes de tir, puis vers le rep\'erage par le son et les probl\`emes de mesure et de propagation des ondes, a tr\`es fortement infl\'echi mon esprit vers la Physique math\'ematique et le Calcul des probabilit\'es}. \end{quote}